How does a cell phone become a lethal weapon?

 But there is another kind of traumatic, life-changing assault that doesn’t foster the same outcome.
 It is more subtle but equally devastating.
 Obscurity hides it.
 Woven by insecurities and fear, this trauma is darkly cloaked.

-This trauma is self-perpetuating – weekly shielded by ego that tries to hide an underlying sense of inferiority.
+This trauma is self-perpetuating – weakly shielded by ego that tries to hide an underlying sense of inferiority.
 Despite the virulence and harm suffered by its victims, this trauma is frequently and conveniently ignored by others.
 This trauma is all but impossible to endure, let alone survive.
 They feel hopelessly defeated, paralyzed, and smothered by fear.
 They are unable to mount a defense—innocent targets.

 This martyrdom exhausts survivors and sometimes not before ending in death.
 Yes death.